toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Why are declarations backwards?

-They're only backwards if you're used to C. In C, the notion is that a variable is declared like an expression denoting its type, which is a nice idea, but the type and expression grammars don't mix very well and the results can be confusing; consider function pointers.
+They’re only backwards if you’re used to C. In C, the notion is that a variable is declared like an expression denoting its type, which is a nice idea, but the type and expression grammars don’t mix very well and the results can be confusing; consider function pointers.
 Go mostly separates expression and type syntax and that simplifies things (using prefix `*` for pointers is an exception that proves the rule).
 In C,